not-kennethreitz/python-for-humans/python-for-humans/1_content.md

 !SLIDE incremental
 # Achievement Unlocked!

-- a small set of methods with consistent parameters
+- A small set of methods with consistent parameters.
 - HEAD, GET, PUSH, POST, PUT, PATCH, DELETE
 - They all accept headers, url parameters, and form data.